 Technical Analysis – How Long Will the Retrace Last?

 Overall, the long-term analysis points to a continuation of the bearish trend for platinum.
 The fundamentals are dovish, with the demand from the automobile and jewelry industries in decline.
-Electric cars will dampen the demand even further, as the use of such cars will keep increasing.
-Although, for the near term, the situation seems to be bullish for platinum, which will benefit from the improving sentiment as a commodity, as well as from the increased uncertainty as a safe haven, similar to gold.
-This situation will probably last until the end of 2020 or the beginning of 2021, but then the larger bearish trend will resume for platinum.
+Electric cars will dampen the demand even further, as the use of e-powered cars will keep increasing.
+At that time, the situation was quite bullish for platinum, which allowed it to benefit from the improving sentiment as a commodity, as well as from the increased uncertainty as a safe haven, similar to gold.